 Children are particularly susceptible to the health impacts of second-hand smoke as they have smaller airways and breathe faster and their immune systems are still developing.
 They may also be less able to remove themselves from smoky environments.
-For information about how to protect your family from tobacco smoke at home and in the car download the free ASH Scotland guide:

 Creating a smoke-free home is not always easy.
 Parents who smoke want to protect their kids, but often lack the knowledge about how smoke works or what they need to do to.
 Knowing that tobacco lingers in the air and moves from room to room we encourage all families to protect their children by making their home completely smoke-free.

-As well as advocating for strong national action on protecting children from second-hand smoke our role is to encourage and enable support to families who wish to make their homes smoke-free, working with family support organisations who have built up working relationships with parents in their communities.
+Our role is to encourage and enable support to families who wish to make their homes smoke-free, working with family support organisations who have built up working relationships with parents in their communities.